krithi2201/talkbot/README.md

 # talkbot
-Develop a talkbot using ML
+Develop a talkbot using ML.

 Develop an AI assistant which understands the message spoken by the user and will speak the reply.
 It will improve the customer experience as this solution covers users who have difficulty or are not used to typing or writing.

 # Getting started
-Begin by exploring the sorce code
+Begin by exploring the sorce code.

 # Install required modules